Let's talk about PAY, because no one talks about it enough in an empirical way.

-It has taken me close to some 8+ years to understand and visualise how much I want to get paid or what exactly I am looking for in terms of pay.
+It has taken me close to 8+ years to understand and visualise how much I want to get paid or what exactly I am looking for.

 Sources such as :

 https://www.kalzumeus.com/2012/01/23/salary-negotiation/ https://georgestocker.com/2019/03/14/my-salary-progression-in-tech/ Reddit & the Internet in general

 Most of the articles I have read, have been predominantly of US based companies.
 This helped me understand expectations and also confused me , because the pay structures and offerings in US are different compared to other countries such as India & Australia, among others.

 Additionally, I used some sort of average statistics to decide if I am the norm or the outlier in a given trend / behaviour pattern observed in the industry.

 Sources used for these calculations are :

 - Salary Distribution (including perks provided at a workplace + work life balance), among peers across different tech companies in the same discipline

 - Inputs from Recruiters around what jobs are out there and pay structures + perks for those aforesaid jobs.